Holguin, Cuba: Ultimate Travel Guide

-While Holguin might not have the same kind of game recognition as Havana, Trinidad, or Varadero, it has just as much to offer – if not more!
-Known for having some of the best beaches in Cuba, Holguin is not to be missed if you’re looking for an incredible Cuba travel experience.
+The Cuban province of Holguin and its capital city of the same name might not have the same kind of game recognition as Havana, Trinidad, or Varadero.
+However, it has just as much to offer – if not more! – than some of Cuba’s most famous destinations.

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.